ShiZhaoyin/Mathematics_DLPLSR_2025/README.md

 # DLPLSR: Dual-Label Propagation Least Squares Regression for Semi-Supervised Classification

 This repository provides the official MATLAB implementation of **DLPLSR**, a dual-label propagation–based least squares regression framework for semi-supervised classification.
-DLPLSR jointly exploits local manifold information and global clustering structure without generating explicit pseudo-labels, and employs an orthogonal-sparse projection to select compact and discriminative features.

 ## Contents